 Driving up through the Ostkantone on the motorway to Aachen (Germany) prepares you for what lies ahead.
 There is an orderliness about the architecture that contrasts starkly with the anarchy you are leaving behind in Belgium.

-Traumatised by their history as a country composed of a mass of mini-states facing uncertain events and powerful neighbours, Germans organised their societies to counter the fear of the unknown or unpredictable.
-They developed a defensive culture of self-reliance, legal barriers, strict adherence to time deadlines, a matter-of-fact and direct manner of communicating, and a profound respect for specialists, qualifications and titles.
+Traumatized by their history as a country composed of a mass of mini-states facing uncertain events and powerful neighbors, Germans organized their societies to counter the fear of the unknown or unpredictable.
+They developed a defensive culture of self-reliance, legal barriers, strict adherence to time deadlines, a matter-of-fact and direct manner of communicating, and profound respect for specialists, qualifications, and titles.

 Secondly, I was exposed to the phenomenon personally when I unwittingly took a table in a self-service restaurant that a German had already appropriated.
 I had wrongly assumed that the copy of Bild Zeitung he had left there on his way back to the service counter had simply been abandoned.
 But no, this was the way he staked his claim.
 Maybe it would have been different if I had asked him if I could share his table: after all, Germans are often politer than foreigners.

 At about the same time (and very belatedly by many people’s standards) I became aware of the stories told by the British about the Germans and bathing towels.
 You know the scenario: on holiday the Brits stagger down to the swimming pool with awful hangovers and find all the Germans already there with their towels laid out in the sunniest spots.
 This story has now achieved the status of an urban myth, yet it is too close to reality never to have happened.
 Moreover, it has been the subject of a hilarious commercial by Carling Black Label beer, shown only on British television of course (watch the video below).